 Click "Play" to Listed the Article

 If you think you might have bed bugs, you can use a black light to help you find them.
 First, clean up the room you are inspecting.
+Take note that a lot of bed bugs have the ability to nest themselves inside the mattress.
 Bed bugs are attracted to dirty laundry, so any clothing that is lying around must be placed in sealable plastic bags.
 Curtains, bed linens, and clean clothing from any dressers or closets within the room should also be bagged to prevent the bugs from scattering.
 These items should then be washed at the highest allowable temperature.
 Bag up any other items like books or electrics that may have bed bugs for later treatment.
 Once the room is tidy, you can begin to inspect any potential hiding spots.